 Although self storage operators are currently subject to all the ADA building access regulations applicable to structures generally, the 2010 Standards included space accessibility “scoping requirements” that provide that facilities must identify a specific number of units as accessible to be compliant.
 Based on these Standards, storage operators need to consider if they have thoroughly inspected their property for ADA compliance and whether a property audit is required.

 To view the scoping requirements for storage facilities, click here.

 StorageDisabilityProducts.com provides the materials necessary for today’s self storage owner to ensure his facility meets ADA’s scoping requirements.
-We provide a complete indoor unit retrofit kit and outdoor unit retrofit kit that is easy to install by your facility manager or door provider.
+We provide a complete indoor unit retrofit kit and outdoor unit retrofit kit that is easy to install by your facility manager or roll up door provider.
 To view our products, click here.